Requirements for the Major

 Education studies majors must pass nine courses with a grade of C or better.
 Pass/Fail courses will not earn credit for the major.
 Education studies majors may elect to complete an honors thesis.

-A. Starting January 2020, ED 150b Purpose and Politics of Education will be the first of the two required core courses.
+A. Since January 2020, ED 150b Purpose and Politics of Education has been one of the two required core courses.
 This course will be offered every year.

-B. ED 165a Reading (and Talking Back to) Research on Education.
-All education studies majors are expected to enroll in this required core course during fall semester of their sophomore or junior year.
+B. ED 165a Reading (and Talking Back to) Research on Education is the second required core course.
+All education studies majors are expected to enroll in this course in fall semester of their sophomore or junior year.

-For students graduating in 2019 and thereafter, the elective requirements for the major are as follows:
+The seven elective requirements for the major are to be distributed as follows:

-C. Three elective courses in one of the four clusters:
+C. Three elective courses in one of the four clusters (your ED Studies focus cluster):

 1. Education, Equity and Social Change